bhodii/ManageLiquids/README.md

 A mod for [Caves of Qud](https://www.cavesofqud.com/)

 This mod manages inventory liquids.
 When configured in the (o)ptions menu and then activated through player's (l)ook menu, it sorts your inventory liquids.

 Features include:

-* Consolidates liquids within inventory containers of configured liquid types
+* Consolidates liquids in inventory containers, taking into account size and weight
 * Reserves a configurable amount of liquid to be kept separate (for ease of dropping/selling the consolidated excess)
+* Configurable liquid types - Water, Honey, Cider, Oil, Acid, Blood, and Other
 * Refills liquid-based cells
 * Handles dangerous liquids (acid in canteen, lava in phial, etc.)
 * Works with any mods that add additional containers
 * Can be safely removed from and added to existing saves

-You can read more details on [Steam workshop page](TODO).
+You can find it on it's [Steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3316416182).

 ## Changelog